Essential Tips for Improving Your Web Design in 2023

 This means it’s more important than ever to not only pay attention to what offers and resources are out there within your service area, but what isn’t too.

-Maybe you’re a social media company who notices many other competitors are making eBooks on how to create a social media calendar.
+Maybe you’re a social media company that notices many other competitors are making eBooks on how to create a social media calendar.
 Rather than creating a similar offer, could you take it a step further and create a tool that allows people to enter in some information that helps generate a schedule that syncs to their Google calendar?

 If this seems too complicated, you could also try identifying templates that aren’t currently widely available and quickly creating one and promoting it.